On January 17, 2014 California State Governor, Jerry Brown, declared a drought state of emergency.

-Snowpack provides about one-third of the water used by California's cities and farms.
-As of April 1, 2014, the California Department of Water Resources measured the statewide water content of snowpack at only 32% of the average historical April 1 snowpack measurement - crucial because this is when the snowpack is normally at its peak and begins to melt into streams and reservoirs.
+On April 1, 2015, the California Department of Water Resources measured the statewide water content of Sierra snowpack at five percent of average for April 1st.
+These levels are lower than any year in records going back to 1950.
+The April 1 snowpack measurement is crucial because this is when the snowpack is normally at its peak and begins to melt into streams and reservoirs.
+Snowpack, through runoff, provides about one-third of the water used by California's cities and farms.

 A drought is a period of drier-than-normal conditions that results in water-related problems.
 When rainfall is less than normal for several weeks, months, or years, the flow of streams and rivers declines, water levels in lakes and reservoirs fall, and the depth to water in wells increases.
 If dry weather persists and water-supply problems develop, the dry period can become a drought.